adi3e08/adi3e08.github.io/_portfolio/misc_3.md

 project_type: others
 permalink: /blog/ddpg/
 date: 2019-06-25
 excerpt : 'A short blog post explaining how DDPG works.
-We also present results from training DDPG on a few continuous control tasks.' author_profile : False
+We also present some results from training our DDPG implementation.' author_profile : False
 ---
 Deep Deterministic Policy Gradient (DDPG) [[1]](#1), is a model-free RL algorithm for continuous action spaces.
 It adopts an off-policy actor-critic